 Michael Jackson was my idol as a child and I was lucky enough to have the privilege of meeting him.
 He became my friend and took me under his wing.
-He loved me, cared for me, taught me, and helped me tremendously in my entertainment business career.
+He loved me, cared for me, taught me, and helped me tremendously in my life and entertainment business career.
 I lovingly and vehemently defended Michaelʻs innocence as a child sexual abuser in court multiple times, denying that he had EVER done anything inappropriate to me and that he would ever do that to any other child.
 I sang his praises and defended his innocence in hundreds of interviews over the years.
 Then, seemingly out of nowhere, I completely changed my story and said that Michael Jackson sexually abused me for several years and caused me psychological, emotional and physiological pain.
 I then sued his estate and entities for money.
 From your perspective, what really happened was that my career and life fell apart, I ran out of money and since Michael was already dead, I decided to betray the man whom had given me the world, and fabricate an elaborate lie about him; all for the sake of money and fame.

 If something along those lines is what you believe to be true, I understand why you hate me.